 Internships

-EDS is an approved organisation for the University of Auckland Law School Community Law Internship (150 hours) and Community Law Project (75 hours).
-We are open to accepting interns through other programmes for course credit for suitable candidates.
+EDS is an approved organisation for the University of Auckland Law School Community Law Internship and Community Law Project.

 How to enter